sho-mi/ShelfLayoutManager/README.md

 cd src/ShelfLayout.Server
 dotnet run
 ```
-The server will be available at `https://localhost:5001` and `http://localhost:5000`
+The server will be available at `https://localhost:5237` and `http://localhost:5236`

 ### Running the Web Client
 ```bash
 cd src/ShelfLayout.Web
 dotnet run
 ```
-The web client will be available at `https://localhost:5002` and `http://localhost:5003`
+The web client will be available at `http://localhost:5120`

 ## Development